hpc4cmb/toast/docs/dev_operators.rst

             # Run op_B on all observations for this detector
             op_B.apply(data, detectors=[det])

-And we can also run other operators on single observations for each detector:
+We can also run other operators on single observations for each detector:

 .. code-block:: python
     def _exec(self, data, detectors=None, **kwargs):